Bayakala/FunDA/README.md

   type FDAParTask = Stream[Task,Stream[Task,Option[List[FDAROW]]]]

 ```
-and a FDAUserTask can be turned into FDAParTask as bellow:
+and a **FDAUserTask** can be converted to **FDAParTask** as bellow:

 ```
 AQMRPTStream.toPar(getIdsThenInsertAction)
 ```
-where AQMRPTStream is a FunDA stream source and toPar is its method to turn getIdsThenInsertAction into a parallel task.
-The principle of task parallel execution is by spliting a single input stream into several un-ordered streams as inputs to several instances of the same task running parallelly in different threads.
-A FDAParTask requires a special runner to carry out as shown below:
+where "AQMRPTStream" is a *FunDA* **source** and **toPar** is its method to turn "getIdsThenInsertAction" into a parallel task of many instances running in different threads.
+The principle of parallel execution is by scrambling rows in a single input stream into several un-ordered streams as inputs to many instances of a single task running parallelly in different threads.
+A **FDAParTask** requires a special runner to be carried out as shown below:

 ```
 fda_runPar(AQMRPTStream.toPar(getIdsThenInsertAction))(8)
 ```
-fda_runPar has signature as follows:
+**fda_runPar** has a signature as follows:

 ```
 def fda_runPar(parTask: FDAParTask)(maxOpen: Int): FDAPipleLine[FDAROW]

 ```
-maxOpen designates the maxinum number of open computations and the actual number of open computations depends on number of CPU cores, size of thread-pool and user suggested maxinum numger of open computations. thread-pool can be adjusted from default values by declaring implicit instance of Stretagy:
+**maxOpen** designates the maximum number of open computations or degree of parallelism and the actual number of open computations depends on a number of factors including CPU cores, size of thread-pool and no more than user suggested maximum number of open computations.
+Thread-pool can be adjusted from default values by declaring implicit instance of Strategy:

 ```
       implicit val strategy = Strategy.fromCachedDaemonPool("cachedPool")
 //      implicit val strategy = Strategy.fromFixedDaemonPool(6)

 ```
-the actual performance of parallel processing requires thorough tuning of thread-pool strategies with respect to number of CPU cores. whatever configurations, the performance gain through parallelism over single-thread task demonstrates great significance.
-A complete composition of parallel loading and parallel execution has the following style:
+the actual performance of parallelism requires thorough tuning of thread-pool strategies with respect to number of CPU cores.
+For whatever configurations, the performance gain through parallelism over single-thread task demonstrates great significance.
+A complete composition of parallel loading and parallel execution has the following model:

 ```
 //get parallel source constructor